dunefskychadwick/dunefskychadwick.github.io/fiveyearplan.md

   </tr>
   <tr>
     <td>Complete my internship with Wake County Public Libraries (WCPL)</td>
     <td>My internship will conclude in May, 2022.
-I plan on seeking more opportunities to expand my skill set for future public library jobs.
+Before my internship ends, I plan on seeking more opportunities to expand my skill set for future public library jobs.
 I will ask my manager and WCPL librarians about programming and shadowing opportunities.
 I will also look for opportunities to do informational interviews so I am better prepared to transition into a librarian role when my internship ends.</td>
     <td>WCPL</td>
     <td>Experience as a library assistant</td>
     <td>September 2021 - August 2022</td>
   </tr>
   <tr>
-    <td>Present at the Society of North Carolina Archivists’ (SNCA) 2022 conference</td>
+    <td>Present at the SNCA 2022 conference</td>
     <td>In my Special Collections class at UNCG, I wrote a paper on the influence of power dynamics in organizational memory.
 I intend on presenting this paper at the SNCA 2022 conference.
 I will reach out to Dr. Post, my professor for this course, for guidance and support through the process.</td>
     <td>SNCA, Dr. Post</td>
     <td>A presentation (a Powerpoint or a physical poster)</td>